 The Canadian Celiac Association does not recommend gluten removed beer for people with celiac disease.
 However the associations for other countries, Ireland for example say it's fine.

 Regarding beer made with gluten free grains, I've sampled a number of them and unfortunately the ones I've tried are just a bit too bitter for my taste.
 I invite you to experiment on your own and see if there is something out there that appeals to you and if you find something I'd love to hear about it.
 Just leave a comment below.
 To get you started, here is a list of the five most popular gluten free beers available in North America and another more extensive list that includes craft beers.
 Some are made with gluten free grains and some are "gluten removed".
 I notice Coors has one so if you are a Coors fan you might like to check that out.
 Enjoy your trip through the list and let me know how you make out.
 In fact, after perusing the list I may give gluten free beer another chance and try a few more myself.
 For folks in Ontario, here's a link to the Beer Store's gluten free beer list and here is the one for the LCBO.

 I like to travel and check out the gluten free fare in the various places I visit.
 I found a gluten free beer in Ireland that I quite liked.
 It's called Hufi and it's made by Molloy's in Dublin.
 Ireland is a bit of a celiac's paradise as they have the highest number of people with celiac disease per capita in the world.
 Hufi's is a gluten removed beer.
 I tried it before I was aware of the different processes.
 The taste is quite good and I felt fine afterward.
 I looked it up when I got home but alas, you can't get it here.
-Here's a link to the Molloy's site.
+Check out their Facebook page.
 It talks a bit about the background of how they got into gluten free beer and if you're interested in the process, it's outlined there as well.